Santina Cardoso: Political career

 On 8 August 2012, Cardoso was sworn in as Vice Minister of Finance in the V Constitutional Government.
 When that Constitutional Government was replaced by the VI Constitutional Government on 16 February 2015, she was promoted to the role of Minister of Finance.
 She vacated her Ministerial position on 15 September 2017, when the VII Constitutional Government took office.
+In June 2023, she was again appointed minister of finance under Prime Minister Xanana Gusmão.